LardexTheLarge/athletic_sales_analysis/README.md

 ## Usage

-1. Launch the sales challenge.
+1. Launch the sales analysis.
-2. run each notebook with the run all button.
+2. Run each notebook with the "run all" button.

 ## Documentation